homehistorycanacollunitsindex

 Candidates must be motivated, organized, enthusiastic, and interested in both lab based research (microscope work and molecular work) and field work and related travel.
 Work will be conducted in my labs at the K.W.
 Neatby Building (housing the Canadian National Collection of Insects, Arachnids and Nematodes - 960 Carling Avenue, Ottawa, ON, Canada).
 Students will complete course work at Carleton University (less than 10 minutes away) and will have access to lab space there as well.

 Contact me if you are interested in this type of research.
 All projects will be considered - Undergraduate thesis or Summer NSERC, M.Sc., Ph.D. or Post Doc.
 I have NSERC funding to supplement student grants, scholarships and TA-ships.
-Of course, the more money that you bring, the more that you will have to create an exciting and dynamic research project.
+Of course, the more money that you bring with your own scholarships, the more that you will be able to create an exciting and dynamic research project.

 Expertise